theodds/NiNBayes/README.md

                          num_impute = 20, method= "MAR")
 ```

-The obejcts produced above are lists with `num_impute` components consisting of a completed dataset `Y`.
+The objects produced above are lists with `num_impute` components consisting of a completed dataset `Y`.
 For example

 ``` r
 head(imputes_ccmv[[1]])